 In its simplest form, real estate crowdfunding is an investment strategy in which investors combine funds to purchase a property and share in the profits.
 These deals can take multiple forms.
 You could invest in a single-family home to fix and flip, for example.
 Or buy into a multi-family construction project and cash out when the completed development sells.
-You could even invest long-term in a multi-family building, earning a share of the monthly rental revenue for passive income.
+You could even invest long-term in a multi-family rental, earning a share of the monthly rental revenue for passive income.

-There are several advantages to property investment in general.
+There are several benefits to investing in real estate in general.
 And then there are advantages to investing in crowdfunding in particular.

-• Appreciation of the asset over time
+- Appreciation of the asset over time

-• Quick return potential when an asset is flipped over a short period
+- Quick return potential when an asset is flipped over a short period

-• High potential for profitability
+- High potential for profitability

-• Diversification from an asset portfolio made up of stock market securities
+- Diversification from an asset portfolio made up of stock market securities

-• Ongoing cash flow potential through rent-producing properties
+- Ongoing cash flow potential through rent-producing properties

 Now let’s take a closer look at the specific advantages of the crowdfunding investment strategy.